physicalrobot/awpraxis/_pages/starthere.md

 # Armwrestling Fundamentals Series

-The rest of this page will be dedicated to outlining a series of articles that take a brand-new, never set-their-elbow-on-a-table-before, beginner through the major aspects of organized armwrestling in a sequential manner.
+The rest of this page will be dedicated to outlining a series of articles that take a brand-new, never set-their-elbow-on-a-table-before beginner through the major aspects of organized armwrestling in a sequential manner.

-My intention with this is to efficiently onboard a newcomer who may have only seen popular clips or videos about armwrestling, but doesn't know how or where to get started on the first steps of their journey.
+My goal with this series is to efficiently onboard newcomers who may have only armwrestled in casual settings and/or seen popular clips or videos about armwrestling, but don't how to get started on the first steps of their journey.

 If that sounds like you, or you're just a curious person wanting to know more about the world of organized armwrestling, then scroll below and you'll find what you're looking for.